Your home being more energy efficient leads to cheaper bills, and an overall reduction in carbon footprint.

 I’ve mentioned previously, in 2025 the government’s expectation surrounding EPCs and the minimum desired requirement will be aimed at a minimum of band C.

-You may well be able to find out with the EPC register, the online service to search for EPC documents with just the property address.
+You may well be able to find out what energy efficiency home improvements can be made with the EPC register, the online service to search for EPC documents with just the property address.

 There’s plenty of information included in an Energy Performance Certificate, have a read of one of my latest blogs to get the run-down on what you can expect to find!
 Click the link below to add it to your reading list!